-The Single Anastomosis Duodenal-Ileal Bypass with Sleeve Gastrectomy, referred to as the SAID-S, is the most recent procedure to be endorsed by the American Society for Metabolic and Bariatric Surgery.
+The Single Anastomosis Duodenal-Ileal Bypass with Sleeve Gastrectomy, referred to as the SADI-S or Loop Duodenal Switch, is the newest procedure to be endorsed by the American Society for Metabolic and Bariatric Surgery (ASMBS).

 Watch the video below to learn more about SADI-S.